Kamran-Afzali/Kamran-Afzali.github.io/_posts/EXMLR.md

 Global interpretations help us understand the inputs and their entire modeled relationship with the prediction target, but global interpretations can be highly approximate in some cases.
 Local interpretations help us understand model predictions for a single row of data or a group of similar rows.This post demonstrates how to use the lime package to perform local interpretations of ML models.
 This will not focus on the theoretical and mathematical underpinnings but, rather, on the practical application of using lime.
 SHAP-based variable importance - An efficient implementation of feature importance based on the popular SHAP values via the fastshap package.
 LIME, which stands for Local Interpretable Model-agnostic Explanations, has opened the doors to black-box (complex, high-performance, but unexplainable) models in business applications!

+There are many methodologies to interpret machine learning results (i.e. variable importance via permutation, partial dependence plots, local interpretable model-agnostic explanations), and many machine learning R packages implement their own versions of one or more methodologies.
+However, some recent R packages that focus purely on ML interpretability agnostic to any specific ML algorithm are gaining popularity.
+One such package is DALEX and this post covers what this package does (and does not do) so that you can determine if it should become part of your preferred machine learning toolbox.

 PDP/ICE-based variable importance - Compute variable importance by quantifying the variability in marginal effect plots like partial dependence plots and individual conditional expectations via the pdp package.